Henriette DeLille: Founding

 In 1835, DeLille's mother Marie-Josèphe suffered a nervous breakdown.
 Later that year, the court declared her incompetent and granted DeLille control of her mother's assets.
 After providing for her mother's care, DeLille sold all her remaining property.

-In 1836 she used the sale proceeds to found a small unrecognized congregation or order of nuns, which she named as the Sisters of the Presentation.
+In 1836 she used the sale proceeds to found a small unrecognized congregation of religious sisters, which she named as the Sisters of the Presentation.
 The original members consisted of DeLille, seven other young Créole women, and a young French woman.
 They cared for the sick, helped the poor, and instructed free and enslaved children and adults.
 They took into their home some older women who needed more than visitation and thereby opened America's first Catholic home for the elderly.

 Opposition

 Her brother Jean was strongly opposed to her activities.
 Like other family members, he could pass for white (the DeLille children were octoroons, or one-eighth Black).
 He felt that his sister's activities within the Créole community could expose his partial African ancestry to his white associates.
-Estranged from Henriette, he moved with his wife and children to a small Créole of color community in Iberia Parish, Louisiana called La Côte-aux-Puces (Flea Coast).
+Estranged from Henriette, he moved with his wife and children to a small Créole of color community in Iberia Parish, Louisiana.

-DeLille also faced opposition from the public and from many in the church, as at the time racism ruled the day and Black women were not seen as worthy of religious life (or the habits—i.e. special clothing—which came with it).
-Henriette had not been able to join an existing congregation due to these prejudices, and when she formed her own order, they were not allowed by Bishop Antoine Blanc to wear a habit.
+DeLille also faced opposition from the public and from many in the church, as at the time racism ruled the day and Black women were not seen as worthy of religious life (or the religious habit).
+Henriette had not been able to join an existing congregation due to these prejudices, and when she formed her own congregation, they were not allowed by Bishop Antoine Blanc to wear a habit.
 They were also made by him to take private rather than public vows, such that there is debate as to whether DeLille was ever a fully recognized religious sister during her life.
-She would never be able to publicly wear the order's habit.
+She would never be able to publicly wear the congregation's habit.

 Recognition

-In 1837, the order's advisor Etienne Rousselon secured the new congregation's formal recognition from the Holy See.
-DeLille took the position of superior general (mother superior) in the order.
-(She was the second African-American to ever serve in such a role, after Mary Lange of the Oblate Sisters of Providence.)
+In 1837, the congregation's advisor Etienne Rousselon secured formal recognition from the Holy See.
+DeLille took the position of superior general in the congregation.
+She was the second African-American to ever serve in such a position, after Mary Lange of the Oblate Sisters of Providence.

-DeLille took the name Sister Mary Theresa; however, everyone called her Mother Henriette.
+DeLille took the religious name Mary Theresa; however, everyone called her "Mother Henriette".
 In 1842, the congregation changed its name to the Sisters of the Holy Family.

 Death

 DeLille died on Sunday, November 16, 1862, at the age of 49, during the American Civil War, when the city was occupied by Union troops.
 Friends attributed her death to a life of service, poverty, and hard work.
 In her will, she freed a slave that she owned named Betsy.